Congratulations to our 2022 prize winners!

 The judging committee considers several criteria for the prize, including originality, rigour, relevance to primary and community health policy and practice, inclusion of relevant groups to the research, and quality of presentation.

-In 2021 AAAPC sponsored a prize for the Best Paper delivered by an early career researcher, academic registrar or trainee at the Annual Research Conference.
+The AAAPC sponsors a prize for the Best Paper delivered by an early career researcher, academic registrar or trainee at the Annual Research Conference.

 The AAAPC Committee selects a winner from the abstracts submitted by early career authors for presentation at the Conference.
-The selected paper is presented during the Awards Plenary session at the Annual Research Conference.
+The selected paper is presented during the Prize Winners' Plenary session at the Annual Research Conference.

 This award supports early and mid-career researchers undertaking research translating evidence into practice.